 Don't forget to check out my other sweet party snacks!

 - Potato Chips- Ruffled potato chips are the best chips to use because of how thick they are.
 They wont break easily when dipping and they offer a much needed crunch factor.
 Plus, they look fancier!
-I like Lays Wavy, Herr's Ripples or Ruffles.
+I like Lays Wavy, Herr's Ripples, Ruffles, Utz or kettle chips.

 - Coarse Sea Salt- Sea salt is optional but adds a delicious salt flavor that balances the sweetness from the chocolate very well.

 - Melt your chocolate in the microwave in 20-30 second intervals or in a double boiler.

 - When your chocolate is smooth and silky, dip your chips into your chocolate one at a time.
 I like to dip each chip ½ or ¾ of the way up so you can still see the chip.
 It's easier to do and looks pretty but you can coat the entire chip if you wish.